Langley Residence Hall

 - Have improved public speaking ability!

-- Are overall more satisfied with your college experience!
+- Are overall more satisfied with their college experience!

 - Get more involved with campus activities, gaining leadership skills!

-- Enjoy an environments specifically created to support your academic success!
+- Enjoy an environment specifically created to support their academic success!

 - Have a substantially better chance of graduating!

 If you are looking for opportunities like these, complete the housing application athrough the myNHTIhousing link.